CodeStitchOfficial/Advanced-Astro-i18n/README.md

 ### Language Switcher Components

-Two language switcher components are provided in `src/components/TemplateComponents/LanguageSwitch/`:
+Two language switcher components are provided in `src/components/LanguageSwitch/`:

 - **`TwoLocalesSelect.astro`** — A simple toggle for two-locale setups (e.g. EN/FR).
 - **`MultiLocalesSelect.astro`** — A dropdown menu for projects with more than two locales.

 Both components use `getLocalizedPathname(locale, Astro.url)` to resolve the equivalent URL in the target locale, including translated route segments and blog post slugs.
+To swap which one is active, edit the imports in `src/components/Settings/Settings.astro`.

 ## Content Collections